puppetlabs/puppet-docs/source/hiera/2.0/custom_backends.markdown

 - [`Backend.datasources`][datasources]
 - [`Backend.datafile`][datafile]
 - [`Backend.parse_answer`][parse_answer]
+- ['Backend.parse_string`][parse_string]
 - [`Backend.merge_answer`][merge_answer]
 - [`Hiera.debug` and `Hiera.warn`][logging]

 A backend's lookup method can construct its own arbitrary hierarchy and do anything to retrieve data.
 However:

-* You will usually want to iterate over Hiera's normal configured [hierarchy](./hierarchy.html).
+* You usually want to iterate over Hiera's normal configured [hierarchy](./hierarchy.html).
-* You may want to locate data files in a directory.
+* You might want to locate data files in a directory.
-* You may want to allow values in the looked-up data to [interpolate dynamic values](./variables.html#in-data).
+* You might want to allow values in the looked-up data to [interpolate dynamic values](./variables.html#in-data).
-* You may want to accommodate hash merge lookups.
+* You might want to accommodate hash merge lookups.
-* You may want to log messages to assist debugging.
+* You might want to log messages to assist debugging.

 The Hiera::Backend module provides helper methods for the first four, and the Hiera class provides logging methods.